-20 Things to Do in Nara, the Ancient Capital Full of World Heritage Sites!
+[Definitive Edition] 30 Things to Do in Nara, A Former Capital Packed with World Heritage Sites

 [Where is Nara?]